WolxStein/JoystickVisualizer/README.md

 # This project is currently being maintained by Wolx Stein
 For request please post an issue

-#The original developer is papapiishu and the original GitHub is here:
+# The original developer is papapiishu and the original GitHub is in here:
 [Original Joystick Visualizer v0.12.0](https://github.com/mdjarv/JoystickVisualizer)

 # Joystick Visualizer